A chair to die in

 I saw my grandfather's hand shake slightly as he tapped the card.
 'They gave their blood for this.'

 Blood.
 I looked at the blue around the green islands with different eyes.
 In my imagination, the red of the ancestral blood mixed with the green and blue to form a colorful palette, as brilliant as the colors in the garden.
-But still the blue on the map predominated, I couldn't escape it.
+Grandfather spread his fingers and ran his hand over the infinite blue.
 The sea, I thought impressed.
 That mighty, ever-present, never-ending sea.

 'Our lifeline,' Grandfather emphasized.
 'Without the sea we would no longer exist.'